yixiao1/Action-Based-Representation-Learning/README.md

 -------------------------------------------------------------
 ### Driving on CARLA benchmark

-1. The driving results will be saved to your SRL_DATASET_PATH, you could re-define if you want to save to another path
+1. The driving results will be saved to your SRL_DATASET_PATH, you could re-define it if you want to save to another path

 2. Build a docker with your carla version: